 This Policy consists of three related parts -- corporate disclosure, confidentiality and securities trading -- respecting the disclosure of material information to the public, the restrictions on such disclosure when appropriate and trading when in possession of such material information.

 This policy confirms in writing the Company's existing policies and practices in these three areas.
-The goal of this policy is to raise awareness of the Company’s approach to such matters among its board of directors (the “Board”), management and employees.
+The goal of this policy is to raise awareness of the Company’s approach to such matters among its board of directors (the “Board”), management, employees and consultants.

 I. CORPORATE DISCLOSURE